 - Safety and skills for climbers, hill walkers and mountaineers from the British Mountaineering Council.
 Excellent videos

 - Navigation and map reading for walkers from the Ramblers, of course.
-Good health and safety section
+Good section on safety and health too.

 - More hill navigation skills from a popular UK walkers’ site, plus a plethora of related topics